-Minor cumulative effects on the water quality between the various discharges cannot be ruled out, however due to the low toxity of the discharges and the rapid dilution rate any effect is estimated to be very local and short-term.
-A review of all discharges from the Norwegian offshore petroleum industry suggests that the environmental impacts of discharges are local, in general confined to few kilometres from the platforms /46/.
+Minor cumulative effects on the water quality between production and drilling discharges cannot be ruled out, however due to the low toxity of the discharges and the rapid dilution the impact is estimated to be local and short-term.
+A review ofthe cumulative impact of discharges from the Norwegian offshore petroleum industry based on monitoring data demonstrates that the cumulative impacts of discharges remains local, in general confined to few kilometres from the platforms /46/.